Every product is carefully selected by our editors. If you buy from a link, we may earn a commission.

 Butt plugs: Cone-shaped toys with flared bases.
 Generally favored by those who seek the feeling of fullness in their rectum.
 Butt plugs can also be useful for anal dilating and kegel exercises.
 However, they are not designed for penetration.

-Prostate massagers: Look like vibrators, except they boasts a unique curve designed to stimulate the prostate anally.
+Prostate massagers: Look like vibrators, except they boast a unique curve designed to stimulate the prostate anally.

 Anal training kits: A series of toys (usually four or five) that help the anal sphincters dilate at a safe and gradual pace.
 Generally speaking, it’s recommended that one stick with a toy for a few days to a week and size up when comfortable.